California: Rally in Sacramento Calls to Safeguard Election Integrity

-Lynch was disappointed in the media for not reporting the fraud cases and Hunter Biden’s corruption.
+Lynch was disappointed in the media for not reporting the fraud cases.
 He said that his father had told him to vote for whoever was the best.
 “There are a lot of Democrats that have helped out in the past, but there is a lot of corruption going on today.
 This is not the Democratic Party!”

 Mr. Diego Martinez, a candidate for California governor, said, “We need our freedom back.
 We are losing our freedom little by little, and California is a leader on taking people’s freedom away.
 When they closed our cities and towns and made us stay at home, they were taking our freedom away.
 We have to stand up together and fight for a better future.”